 Elizabeth City Southeast has a 13.9% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 76.3% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-In addition, one of the unique characteristics of the Elizabeth City Southeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.1% of the neighborhoods in America.
+In addition, the Elizabeth City Southeast neighborhood stands out for having an average per capita income lower than 98.1% of the neighborhoods in the United States.

 There are more people living in the Elizabeth City Southeast neighborhood employed as sales and service workers (59.2%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.